 Similar to Buddhism, the death of one’s desires (in Orthodoxy we call these “the passions”) and personal enlightenment lead one to salvation.
 As we can see, the human soul is here referred to the “slayer of men.”
-Hence, the trial with the fourth power represents how with our minds can conquer the “flesh.”
+Hence, the trial with the fourth power represents how with our minds one can conquer the “flesh.”

 23) In a aeon I was released from a world, and in a Type from a type, and from the fetter of oblivion which is transient.

 The reference to an Aeon is likely not a reference to time, but to one of the deities of Gnosticsm.
 It seems that what is being described is Gnostic theosis, or in other words, becoming a Aeon/type/truth/part of the Pleroma.
 In a sense, one becomes merged with the divine realm of Gnosticism.
-“Pleroma” simply means “fullness,” and is used in the New Testament without any Gnostic undertones.
+“Pleroma” simply means “fullness,” and is used in the New Testament without any Gnostic overtones.

 24) From this time on will I attain to the rest of the time, of the season, of the aeon, in silence.

 It appears the soul literally becomes god/Pleroma.
-Orthodox contradicts such a view of theosis due to the essence/energy distinction.
+Orthodoxy contradicts such a view of theosis due to the essence/energy distinction.
 We can share in God’s energies in Orthodoxy (i.e. we can reflect His light and be transformed by it), but we cannot become divine in substance nor uncaused.
 Because Gnosticism’s gods, the Aeons, were all created beings, the Gnostic view of divinization allowed for “full membership” in the Pleroma for those who were “saved” by Gnosis.
 This is similar to how Mormons believe they become divinized into created gods.